 General paresis and syphilis illustrate that it's theoretically possible for microbes to do such things; Coprococcous and Dialister that they could do so unnoticed.
 As such, I think these hypotheses and infectious disease research in the West merit more serious attention than a crude post like this from someone like me can give.

-If these hypotheses were reasonably likely to be true, I would think expanding existing technologies like Charles Chiu's metagenomics research would be super worthwhile as EA investments. (https://www.nbcnews.com/health/health-news/boys-mysterious-infection-cured-after-dna-sequencing-n122871).
+If these hypotheses were reasonably likely to be true, I would think expanding existing technologies like Charles Chiu's metagenomics research would be super worthwhile if possible as EA investments. (https://www.nbcnews.com/health/health-news/boys-mysterious-infection-cured-after-dna-sequencing-n122871).
 Improved infectious disease diagnostics seems like a very good idea for biosecurity considerations as well. (https://medicalxpress.com/news/2018-10-cdc-mysterious-disease-paralyzing-children.html) (https://www.mercerislandbooks.com/book/9780385334969)

 Some examples of infectious etiologies for seemingly psychiatric conditions that seem to be well-documented include the article How the Hookworm Gave The South a Bad Name, or hepatitis C inducing depression, or malaria, or a recent example: cytomegalovirus antibodies and bipolar. (https://www.quora.com/share/A-bipolar-disorder-patient-becoming-asymptomatic-after-adjunctive-anti-filiarasis-treatment-a-case-report-1).
 Hippocampal lesions found in epilepsy and schizophrenia seem almost suggestive of it (via Brainstorm, O'Sullivan, Ch.
 Adrienne).